This is now.

 Yesterday evening I went to switch my sewing machine on and nothing, zilch, zippo.
 It just won't power up.
 I tried changing the fuse still nothing, so it will have to go in for repair.

-Had a moment of panic and then decided to breath and get my old machine from it's hiding place at the back of the cupboard.
 It will take a bit of getting used to as it's really basic, but it will allow me to keep working on some of the things I have in progress until my regular machine is fixed.

-Here is something I did managed to get done the other day before the machine failure.
-A set of postcards for a 'layers' swap.
 I had loads of fun with these.
 I tried out a burning technique which I know is old news for many fiber artists but something I'd not tried before.
 First I tore some strips of cotton, over layed these with some organza and went to town with some loopy FME.

 Then it was out with the heat gun (I've had mine for ages from when I used to do a lot of card making and rubber stamping) for some melting fun.